 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Texas is among the top locations you can go rockhounding in the United States.
-The state is rich both in its abundance and variety of rocks, gemstones, crystals, minerals, even fossils, and there are also meteorite remains here.
+The state is rich both in its abundance and variety of rocks, gemstones, crystals, minerals, and even fossils, and there are also meteorite remains here.

 The best rockhounding locations include the western, eastern, and central parts of Texas, while the northern areas are less dense.
 You can find gold, diamonds, jade, amethyst, opals, pearls, turquoise, blue topaz, geodes, agates, obsidian, rose quartz, rubies, tourmaline, and even megalodon teeth.